pschilly/dcs-server-bot-api/README.md

 php artisan dcs-server-bot-api:install --url="http://localhost:9867" [--force]
 ```

-you can publish the config file with:
+Although possible, it is not necessary to publish the config file given that the singular config parameter is pulled from your applications .env.
+Never the less, this is the command and contents of the published config file:

 ```bash
 php artisan vendor:publish --tag="dcs-server-bot-api-config"
 ```

-Although possible, it is not necessary as the singular config parameter is pulled from your applications .env.
-Never the less, this is the contents of the published config file:

 ```php
 return [